boboxiaodd/cowboy-httpserver-template/README.md

 ````

 `/api/module/function`  will automatic route to `module_control:function`
+the function's arguments is a maps from JSON

 If add a new control , it will try to apply `Mod:module_info` to active module .